 Why it’s important to ask questions

-A chance to learn more
+It's a chance to learn more

 Your interview gives the hiring manager insight into your professional experience, qualifications and accomplishments, but it’s also a great time for you to learn more about the company and job.
 Focus on asking questions about topics that weren’t covered, or topics you would like to discuss in greater detail.

-Shows your interest
+Asking questions shows your interest

 Asking thoughtful questions in your interview reaffirms your interest in the job.
 It also shows the hiring manager that you’ve thought seriously about what it would mean to be employed in this role at this company.
 With the right questions, you’ll be able to illustrate your knowledge of the company and industry, along with your drive to excel in the new position.

-Gives a memorable final impression
+It supports a memorable final impression

 Getting to the interview stage is already a sign that you’re a top candidate.
 With thoughtful questions, you can continue to stand out from other contenders and demonstrate that you’re a great fit for the role.